zigzatuzoo/Rec-Room-Animated-Profile-Picture/README.md

 What is a User Cookie and how to get it: Not Available

-Detailed code explination: Not Available
+Detailed code explanation: Not Available

-also please give me a break for anything that doesnt make sense code wise, I wrote this script when I was bored in home room.
+Also please give me a break for anything that doesnt make sense code wise, I wrote this script when I was bored in home room (although i will be updating it, just give me time).

 If you have any errors with the program feel free to make a issue report and I will try to respond as quickly as possible